meraxes-devs/dragons/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `ssimpl` for local development.
+Here's how to set up `dragons` for local development.

-1. Fork the `ssimpl` repo on BitBucket.
+1. Fork the `dragons` repo on BitBucket.
 2. Clone your fork locally::

-    $ git clone git@bitbucket.org:your_name_here/ssimpl.git
+    $ git clone git@bitbucket.org:your_name_here/dragons.git

 3. Install your local copy into a virtualenv.
 Assuming you have virtualenvwrapper installed, this is how you set up your fork for local development::

-    $ mkvirtualenv ssimpl
+    $ mkvirtualenv dragons
-    $ cd ssimpl/
+    $ cd dragons/
     $ python setup.py develop

 4. Create a branch for local development::